Opportunistic Bills rout sloppy Raiders, 34-14

+“This team just shows you heart,” running back LeSean McCoy said.
+“It’s hard to go against the eye of the tiger, a team that will claw and fight you to the end.
+It’s hard to beat a team like that.”

+After allowing Jamize Olawale to score on a 1-yard touchdown run on Oakland’s opening drive, the Bills responded by scoring the next 27 points.

-Tyrod Taylor threw a 6-yard touchdown pass to Andre Holmes and also scored on a 1-yard run for Buffalo.
-LeSean McCoy had a season-best 151 yards rushing and also scored on a 48-yard run.
+Tyrod Taylor threw a 6-yard touchdown pass to Andre Holmes and scored on a 1-yard run.
+McCoy had a season-best 151 yards rushing and also scored on a 48-yard run.

-The Bills improved to 4-0 at home for the first time since winning their first five home games of the 1995 season.

-And Buffalo improved to 5-2, matching its best start during a 17-year postseason drought — the longest active streak in North America’s four major professional sports.

-The Bills’ defense dominated despite missing two starting defensive backs, and two days after trading its highest-priced player, defensive tackle Marcell Dareus , to Jacksonville.

-Milano, playing in place of injured starter Ramon Humber (broken right thumb), scored the go-ahead touchdown, putting Buffalo up 14-7, with 32 seconds left in the first half.
+The Raiders (3-5) were sloppy and ineffective in being out-played in all three phases.
+Oakland lost for the fourth time in five games, and dreadfully failed to carry over the momentum following its dramatic 31-30 come-from-behind victory over Kansas City on Oct.
+19.

+“We know we’ve got a great offense, so when we’re not able to put plays together and finish drives, it’s definitely frustrating,” running back DeAndre’ Washington said.
+“We’ve got to dust ourselves off and have a great second half to the season.”

+With a steady drizzle falling for much of the afternoon, Washington began the Raiders string of turnovers in the final minute of the first half.

-Raiders running back DeAndre’ Washington caught a short pass over the middle and turned up field when he was struck by cornerback Leonard Johnson.
-The ball popped loose and flew directly into the hands of Milano, who returned it up the right sideline.
+Catching a short pass over the middle, he turned up field only to be struck from behind by cornerback Leonard Johnson.
+The ball popped loose and landed directly in the hands of Milano, who returned it up the right sideline.

-With a steady drizzle falling for much of the afternoon, the Raiders then turned the ball over on their first two possessions of the second half.

-Milano forced Jalen Richard to fumble while returning a punt, with Mike Tolbert recovering it at the Raiders 14.

 The turnovers led to Stephen Hauschka hitting 35- and 44-yard field goals.

-The Bills continue relying on an opportunistic defense, which has forced three or more turnovers in each of their past four games.
+Along with Trae Elston intercepting Carr to end the Raiders’ final drive, Buffalo has forced three or more turnovers in each of its past four games.

 That included a 30-27 win over Tampa Bay last weekend in which rookie cornerback Tre’Davious White forced and recovered receiver Adam Humphries’ fumble to set up Hauschka’s 30-yard game-winning field goal with 14 seconds left.